eosnetworkfoundation/grant-framework/applications/fundle.md

 In this way there is a stable mechanism regarding price where both the community and business can be rewarded for the value they help creating.
 Engagement and benefits determine the added value and thus, utility of the token.
 This utility (added value) of the token drives popularity which influences the purchase behavior and holding patterns of token holders.

-- Mock-ups/designs of any UI components
-- Data models of the core functionality
-- API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit
 - Where and how does your project fit into the ecosystem?